 Call for Proposals

-This Group promotes discussion among scholars taking diverse approaches to the study of Tibetan and Himalayan religions.
-We solicit proposals for both panels and individual papers addressing all aspects of religion in Tibet and the wider Himalaya.
-We are interested in the following topics:
+This Group promotes conversations between different approaches to the study of Tibetan and Himalayan religions.
+We solicit proposals for both panels and individual papers addressing all aspects of Tibetan and Himalayan religions.
+Possible topics of interest for proposals include: